rpmendoza/RepData_PeerAssessment1/PA1_template.md

 ### What is mean total number of steps taken per day?

-#### For this part of the assignment, you can ignore the missing values in the dataset.
+#### For this part of the assignment, missing values in the dataset are ignored

 Calculate the total number of steps taken per day